 Anarchism: Info Page

-Anarchist Concepts and Frameworks
+Anarchist Concepts & Frameworks

-Anarchism Conceptual Definition
+Conceptual Definition

 Anarchism is the opposition to hierarchical power structures, the framework for locating and understanding them, and the method by which we might dismantle and replace those hierarchical power structures with a horizontal society of free association, controlled together by the people.

-Anarchism Overview
+Overview

 Anarchist Frameworks - Bullet Points

-● Abolition of class society and establishment of a libertarian socialist economy.● The minimization of hierarchy through the abolishment of hierarchical systems and organizing of horizontal(non-hierarchical) structures.● Abolition of statist structures and establishment of council-based decision-making structures → Councils are elected by the workers of a self managed union or residents of a region to see their interests voiced through direct democracy (with a imperative mandate and a at all times possible withdrawal of trust in their delegate).● Federalism → Independent Communes = Villages / Cities / Districts / Regions join together with councils at higher and higher levels in order to make increasingly complex decisions while maintaining autonomy on the commune level.● Free and fair distribution of social wealth and creative and productive tasks → "From each according to his ability, to each according to his needs"
+● Abolition of class society and establishment of a libertarian socialist economy based on the collectivization of resources and economic power.● Diminishing hierarchy by eliminating hierarchical structures and organizing of alternative horizontal (i.e., non-hierarchical) structures.● Abolition of state structures and establishment of council-based decision-making structures → Councils are elected by the workers of a self managed union or residents of a region to see their interests voiced through direct democracy (with an imperative mandate and a at all times possible withdrawal of trust in their delegate).Federalism → Independent Communes / Districts / Regions join together with councils at higher and higher levels in order to make increasingly complex decisions while maintaining autonomy on the regional level.● Free and fair distribution of social wealth and creative and productive tasks → "From each according to his ability, to each according to his needs"

 Detailed Frameworks